checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code.md

 ## Infrastructure-as-Code (IaC)

 {{<warning>}}
-We've released our brand new CLI and recommend giving it a try for the best [Monitoring as Code experience via CLI](/guides/monitoring-as-code-cli/).
+We've released our brand new CLI and recommend giving it a try for the best [Monitoring as Code experience](/guides/monitoring-as-code-cli/).

+Please visit our [documentation](/docs/cli/cli-vs-terraform-pulumi/) if you want to learn more about the pros & cons of the Terraform provider vs. the CLI.
 {{</warning>}}